Best alternatives to Squarespace in 2022

 For those with little or even no budget to play with, we've considered the costs of each builder and listed where some come with free trial periods or even longer-term freemium versions.
 We've compared the levels of customisation offered, and whether the templates at your disposal cover a wide array of topics and services, or whether the selection is limited.
 We've also considered ease-of-use, such as whether each builder features beginner-friendly drag-and-drop functionality, or whether a more advanced knowledge of coding is required.

-To whittle down our list of best alternatives to Squarespace (opens in new tab), we also examined compatibility with popular add-ons and services, such as PayPal and Google Analytics.
+To whittle down our list of best alternatives to Squarespace, we also examined compatibility with popular add-ons and services, such as PayPal and Google Analytics.

-We've also featured the best web hosting and the best website builder
+We've also featured the best website builder.